 When I sat down at our regular table everyone wanted to know what a scrimmage was like, so between taking bites of my lunch I explained it.

 “A scrimmage is football practice with another team where we wear our practice uniforms, the coaches are on the field and decide on what each team will do for each of the plays, the teams alternate in carrying the ball, downs aren’t counted, score isn’t kept, and there aren’t any regular officials.
-The coaches and team managers — they are students — do the officiating.
-Except for all of those differences, it’s about the same as an actual game.”
+The coaches and team managers — they’re students — do the officiating.
+Except for those differences, it’s about the same as an actual game.”

 “Can I come and watch your scrimmage?”
 Frank asked.